St-Pardon/alx-higher_level_programming/0x03-python-data_structures/README.md

-# 0x02.
-Python - import & modules Python
+# 0x03.
+Python - Data Structures: Lists, Tuples

 ## Learning Objectives
 *At the end of this project, you are expected to be able to explain to anyone, without the help of Google:*

 ### General
 - Why Python programming is awesome
-- How to import functions from another file
+- What are lists and how to use them
+- What are the differences and similarities between strings and lists
-- How to use imported functions
+- What are the most common methods of lists and how to use them
-- How to create a module
+- How to use lists as stacks and queues
+- What are list comprehensions and how to use them
-- How to use the built-in function dir()
+- What are tuples and how to use them
-- How to prevent code in your script from being executed when imported
-- How to use command line arguments with your Python programs
+- When to use tuples versus lists
+- What is a sequence
+- What is tuple packing
+- What is sequence unpacking
+- What is the del statement and how to use it

 ## Requirements
 ### Python Scripts